Bishop Heelan road named after Harry Potter reference

 Platform 9 3/4 is a popular Harry Potter reference that is recognizable to who have read the books or seen the movies, and even those who haven't.

-Now, it's the name of Bishop Heelan High School's front oval drive.
+Now, it is the name of Bishop Heelan High School's front oval drive.

-For the first time, Bishop Heelan actioned off the opportunity to name the "oval drive" outside of the high school.
-The winner could choose anything, such as a family or business name, but auction winner "H" -- who wants to remain anonymous, and as such is identified only by that letter -- wanted to do something more interesting.
+For the first time, Bishop Heelan auctioned off the opportunity to name the "oval drive" outside of the high school.
+The winner could choose anything, such as a family or business name, but auction winner H - who wants to remain anonymous - wanted to do something more interesting.

 H said the family wanted to set a different precedent than the name of the family.
 They wanted to have something fun and quirky, with a literary or lyrical reference.